air-controller/air-controller-desktop/README.md

 # How to use

-1) Install the latest AirController mobile app on your Android phone.
+1. Install the latest AirController mobile app on your Android phone.

 Open the link below and choose the latest version apk file to install.

 [https://github.com/air-controller/air-controller-mobile/releases](https://github.com/air-controller/air-controller-mobile/releases)

-2）Install the latest AirController desktop app on your computer.
+2. Install the latest AirController desktop app on your computer.

 Open the link below and choose the latest file to install.